 While all citizens bear responsibility for building a better world, counselors and family therapists willingly assume a larger share of this responsibility because they have chosen helping others as their life's work.
-As such, they are people of goodwill and compassion who have great respect for human dignity and diversity, are committed to promoting universal human rights and freedoms, and for working for a sustainable human community that provides for the wellbeing of all its citizens.
+As such, they are people of goodwill and compassion who have profound respect for human dignity and diversity and are committed to promoting universal human rights and freedoms while working to foster a sustainable human community that provides for the wellbeing of all its citizens.